wecodemore/wpstarter/docs/03-WordPress-Integration.md

 Considering that WordPress has no official support for Composer, there's also no official way to integrate WordPress with Composer.

-These days many people agree to do this by **treating WordPress as a dependency**, like any other dependency.
+One way to do it is **treating WordPress as a dependency**, like any other dependency.

 To date, WordPress does not officially provide a Composer compatible repository of WordPress core (basically having a `composer.json`).

-The most used non-official package with Composer support is maintained by [John P. Bloch](https://johnpbloch.com/), that at the moment of writing has almost 4 millions of downloads from [packagist.org](https://packagist.org/packages/johnpbloch/wordpress),  but there's also [roots/wordpress](https://packagist.org/packages/roots/wordpress) which is approaching the millionth download at the moment of writing.
+The most used non-official package with Composer support is maintained by [Roots](https://roots.io/), that has almost multiple millions of downloads from [packagist.org](https://packagist.org/packages/roots/wordpress).

-That said, WP Starter does **not** declare any of those packages as a dependency, allowing for the use of custom packages or even bypassing the installation of WordPress entirely.
+That said, **WP Starter does not declare any of those packages** as a dependency, allowing for the use of custom packages or even bypassing the  installation of WordPress entirely.

 For example, an alternative way could be to use Composer [repositories](https://getcomposer.org/doc/05-repositories.md) settings to build a custom package using the official zip distribution: